This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Country Style Ribs are rich and flavorful.
-These super easy to make crock pot country style ribs are fork-tender and delicious!
-Amazing, simple pork ribs that the whole family will enjoy.
+These super easy to make crockpot country style ribs are fork-tender and delicious!
+Cooking country-style ribs in a slow cooker results in tender, flavorful meat that practically falls off the bone.
+Amazingly delicious pork ribs that the whole family will enjoy.

 Summer is a time for ribs, for sure.
-But what to do when you don't want to heat up the kitchen by turning on the oven?
-Well, bust out the good ole slow cooker and cook them in that!
+But what to do when you don’t want to heat up the kitchen by turning on the oven?
+Just bust out the good old slow cooker and cook them in that!

 Slow Cooker Country Style Ribs come out so moist and fork tender when cooked in the crock pot!
-I much prefer them this way (or in the Instant Pot) than in the oven.
+I much prefer them this way (and in the Instant Pot) than in the oven.

 You can be hands-off and get some things done while these yummy ribs are slowly cooking to perfection!

-Normally I would tell you that bone-in ribs will have better flavor, however, that's not the case with country style ribs.
+- Normally I would tell you that bone-in ribs will have better flavor, however, I’ve made both types of country style ribs and haven’t noticed a difference.

-Country style ribs are cut from the pork shoulder, which is what we use for pulled pork.
+- Country style ribs are cut from the pork shoulder, which is what we use for pulled pork.
 That cut has lots of connective tissue and fat that will break down during the long cook time.
+This gives flavor and tenderness.

-What is the best way to season these Slow Cooker pork Ribs?
+What is the best way to season these Crockpot Pork Ribs?

-- By far, layering the flavors is the key to making finger licking good ribs.
+- By far, layering the flavors is the key to making the best tasting pork ribs.

 - A good spice rub is the first step to the most flavorful country style ribs.
-I have a ribs rub recipe that is perfect for these ribs: Ribs Spice Rub.
+I have a ribs rub recipe that is perfect for these country style pork ribs: Ribs Spice Rub.
 Be generous with it!

 - The second layer is a smoky barbecue sauce.
 The bbq sauces that are smoky flavored give you that yummy depth of flavor that we all love from the grill.